 It’s time to stop viewing scheduling as the end destination for WFM and instead embrace the full capabilities of Workforce Engagement Management (WEM).
 Choose a technology partner that offers one integrated suite of solutions for scheduling and forecasting while extending and automating these traditional WFM capabilities to encompass the 5 key elements of Customer Experience Intelligence: Performance Management (PM), Quality Management (QM), Interaction Analytics, Desktop & Process Analytics and Employee Recognition.

-For more information on what customer experience intelligence means to your contact center, business, customers and employees visit www.calabrio.com.
+For more information on what customer experience intelligence means to your contact centre, business, customers and employees visit www.calabrio.com/uk.